-On low-end devices, Apple CEO Tim Cook told Bloomberg Businessweek in an interview last year, “We never had an objective to sell a low-cost phone.
+On low-end devices, Apple CEO Tim Cook told Bloomberg Businessweek in a 2013 interview, “We never had an objective to sell a low-cost phone.
 Our primary objective is to sell a great phone and provide a great experience, and we figured out a way to do it at a lower cost.”

 Cook’s thoughts echoed those of his predecessor, Steve Jobs, whose strategy for Apple had four pillars:

 - Offer a small number of products.